Indicators

 }

-To access historical indicator values, use reverse list access semantics.
-The current (most recent) indicator value is at index 0, the previous value is at index 1 or the Previous object, and so on until the length of the window.
-You increase the window size and get a nullNone value when using an index greater than the length of the window.
+To access trailing indicator values, use reverse list access semantics.
+The current (most recent) indicator value is at index 0, the previous value is at index 1 or the Previousprevious property, and so on until the length of the window.
+By default, the window length is 2.
+If you index the window with a number that's greater than the maximum index of the window, you get a nullNone value and the window length grows to support the new index.

 {